6-DOF GraspNet: Variational Grasp Generation for Object Manipulation: Related Work

 \paragraph{Learning 6-DOF Grasps} The prevailing approaches to solve the robot grasping problem are data-driven~\cite{bohg2014data}.
 While earlier methods were based on hand-crafted feature vectors~\cite{saxena2008learning,bohg2010learning,herzog2012template}, recent methods exploit convolutional architectures to operate on raw visual measurements~\cite{len20115deep,redmon2015real,pinto2016supersizing,mahler2017dex,levine2017handeye}.
 Most of these grasp synthesis approaches are enabled by representing the grasp as an oriented rectangle in the image~\cite{jiang2011rectangle}.
 This 3-DOF representation constrains the gripper pose to be parallel to the image plane.
 The drawbacks of such a representation are manifold: Since it limits the grasp diversity, picking up an object might be impossible given additional constraints imposed by the arm or task.
 In case of a static image sensor it also leads to a severely restricted workspace~\cite{mahler2017dex}.

 Our approach tackles the problem of predicting the full 6-DOF pregrasp pose.
 This is challenging due to occluded object parts that affect grasp success.
 Yan et al.~\cite{yan2017learning} circumvent this problem by including the auxiliary task of reconstructing the geometry of the target object.
 The main task of predicting the 6-DOF grasp outcome can then use local geometry that is not part of the measurement.
-Similar to our evaluator network, Zhou et al.~\cite{zhou20176dof} learn a grasp score function which they also for grasp refinement.
+Similar to our evaluator network, Zhou et al.~\cite{zhou20176dof} learn a grasp score function which they also use for grasp refinement.
 In contrast to our approach, both methods~\cite{yan2017learning,zhou20176dof} are only evaluated in simulation.
+Similar to our grasp refinement phase, Lu et al.~\cite{lu2018planning} use the gradient of a learned grasp success model to infer the maximum likelihood grasp estimate.

 Few methods formulate the problem as a regression to a single best grasp pose~\cite{schmidt2018grasping,min2019highdof}.
 They inherently lack the ability to predict a diverse distribution of possible grasps.
 Choi et al.~\cite{choi2018learning} classify 24 pre-defined orientations to chose a 6-DOF pre-grasp pose.
 Such a coarse resolution of $SO(3)$ will necessarily lead to a limited diversity of the predicted grasps.
 In contrast, the grasp point detection method~(GPD)~\cite{ten2017grasp,liang2018pointnetgpd} uses a more dense sampling of candidate grasps: A point in the observed point cloud is sampled randomly and a Darboux frame is constructed which is aligned with the estimated surface normal and the local direction of the principal curvature.
 Although this heuristic creates a quite diverse set of candidate grasps, it fails generating grasps along thin structures such as rims of mugs, plates, or bowls since estimating those surface normals from noisy measurements is challenging.
 Our learned grasp sampler does not suffer from such bias.
 As a result our proposed method finds grasps where GPD is not able to~(see Sec.~\ref{sec:real_experiments}).